kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Introduction.md

 and more...

-## The Mobile SDKs Architecture Overview
+## The Mobile SDK's Architecture Overview
 The Kaltura Player's architecture is designed to allow for a seamless integration experience, enabling you to connect mutltiple playback engines and platforms.
 The Player wraps the playback engine with the same interface and events, thereby allowing the same plugin code to work across multiple platforms, including iOS, Android, and web.

 Each platform supports different types of streaming capabilites and DRMs, allowing the Player to choose the best streaming technologies and DRM as needed.
 Plugins can be used with or without the UI, and can work crossplatform.
 Some plugins require native support, such as Chromecast, DRM and ads.
 The Player-SDK provides the DRM, Chromecast, and ads features out-of-the-box.